 Scholarships Awarded by SJSU

 SJSU has over 900 general and departmental scholarships available, ranging from $100 to $2,500 per year.
 About one-half of these are awarded by the Financial Aid Scholarship Committee, and the other half by various academic departments on campus.
-For more information, please visit the SJSU Scholarships and the CASA Dean's Scholarship webpages.
+For more information, please see: SJSU Scholarships and CHaHS Dean's Scholarship

 Library and information associations and organizations are committed to contributing to the creation of a diverse workforce through scholarships, fellowships, and recruitment programs to attract potential information professionals from a wide variety of backgrounds.
-The Diversity Scholarships pages highlight many of these opportunities.
+For more information see: Diversity Scholarships

 Scholarships Awarded by Other Agencies

-Many library and information associations and organizations offer scholarships for library school students.
-See Scholarships Awarded by Other Agencies for a partial listing with links to the sponsoring organizations.
-This list is not comprehensive.
-Students may wish to research other scholarship opportunities as well as consult this list.
-Many organizations — local, regional, and national — offer scholarship opportunities based on career goals, diversity characteristics, academic background, or research interests.
+Many library and information associations and organizations offer scholarships to students pursuing an MLIS degree.
+In addition, local, regional, and national organizations offer scholarship opportunities based on applicants’ career goals, diversity characteristics, academic background, or research interests.
 A good resource for locating these organizations is the Associations Unlimited database available to SJSU students through the King Library.
-Application requirements, submissions, and deadlines vary depending on the sponsoring organization.
-Friends of Leisure World Library offers an annual scholarship competition for Southern California iSchool students interested in a career in public libraries.
-While it is awarded by the Friends of Leisure World Library, it is administered by the iSchool.
+Application requirements, submissions, and deadlines vary depending on the sponsoring organization. iSchool students living in southern California may also be eligible for the Friends of Leisure World Library annual scholarship.
+For a partial listing of scholarship opportunities, please see: Scholarships Awarded by Other Agencies

 Awards for Excellence for Graduating Students